-The problem with this error is that it does not indicate the cause of the problem.
-It’s up to you to do thorough troubleshooting to find the source of the issue.
-You will have to try different shoes to know the one that fits.
+The problem with this error is that it does not indicate the exact cause of the problem.
+It’s up to you to perform some troubleshooting to find the source of the issue.

-Please note that before trying any of the following solutions, we suggest that you first back up your site.
-If you don’t know how to do this, you can check out our guide on how to back up your WordPress website.
+Please note that before trying any of the following solutions, we suggest you back up your site.

 How to fix the WordPress white screen of death.

 - Check your admin dashboard and website for hints.

 - Disable your currently active theme.